OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 .. image:: /images/projects/ETF/test-reports-1.png
     :scale: 70 %

-By clicking on the plus button information, about the start time, the test result status, the name of the Test Object and the used Test Suites is shown.
+By clicking on the plus button information, about the start time, the test result status, the name of the Test Object and the used Test Suites are shown.

 A Test Report can be opened again by clicking on Open report or can be downloaded as HTML file by clicking on the Download button.